skeeto/skeeto.github.com/_posts/2019-07-10-Predictable-Passphrase-Derived-PGP-Keys.markdown

 ### Usage

-There is one required argument, `-uid`, since a key with an empty User ID is pretty useless.
+There is one required argument: either `--uid` (`-u`) or `--load` (`-l`).
+The former specifies a User ID since a key with an empty User ID is pretty useless.
 It's my own artificial restriction on the User ID.
+The latter loads a previously-generated key which will come with a User ID.

-Just pipe the output straight into GnuPG:
+To generate a key for use in GnuPG, just pipe the output straight into
+GnuPG:

-    $ passphrase2pgp -uid "Foo <foo@example.com>" | gpg --import
+    $ passphrase2pgp --uid "Foo <foo@example.com>" | gpg --import

 You will be prompted for a passphrase.
 That passphrase is run through [Argon2id][argon2], a memory-hard KDF, with the User ID as the salt.
 Deriving the key requires 8 passes over 1GB of state, which takes my current computers around 8 seconds.
-With the `-paranoid` option enabled, that becomes 16 passes over 2GB (perhaps not paranoid enough?).
+With the `--paranoid` (`-x`) option enabled, that becomes 16 passes over 2GB (perhaps not paranoid enough?).
 The output is 64 bytes: 32 bytes to seed the primary key and 32 bytes to seed the subkey.

 Despite the aggressive KDF settings, you will still need to choose a strong passphrase.
 Anyone who has your public key can mount an offline attack.
-A 10-word Diceware or [Pokerware][poker] passphrase is perfectly sufficient (~128 bits), while also being quite reasonable to memorize.
+A 10-word Diceware or [Pokerware][poker] passphrase is more than sufficient (~128 bits) while also being quite reasonable to memorize.

 Since the User ID is the salt, an attacker couldn't build a single rainbow table to attack passphrases for different people.
 (Though your